rycolab/website/content/classes/aflt-s26/main.md

 Lectures and exercise sessions will be recorded---link to the Zoom recordings will be posted on the course [Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=27828).

-We will also publish our class notes.
+We will also publish and update our **class notes** [here](https://drive.google.com/file/d/1QvKA0LVNJ5WjQREK1YQnWTlB1gSJahMW/view?usp=sharing).

 The following syllabus is **tentative**.
 The topics will cover parts of the book [Finite Automata, Formal Logic, and Circuit Complexity](https://link.springer.com/book/10.1007/978-1-4612-0289-9) that are interesting and/or useful for the assignments.

 ### Syllabus